 Install low-emissivity storm windows. | Cost: about $60 to $200 each

 Low-emissivity storm windows reflect light back into the home, helping you save on heating costs.
 Make sure to choose the right fit for your home, as the types vary greatly depending on the materials and coatings.
 The US Department of Energy reports that storm windows could be as effective at lowering your energy costs as installing new windows.

 Install a programmable thermostat. | Cost: $250 with installation

 You could save as much as $180 a year by choosing a thermostat that has the ability to automatically adjust the temperature when you are not at home.
 Doing so could save about 15 percent on your heating bill annually.
 Some thermostats also have other energy-saving features, like filter-change reminders.
 Just make sure you choose a system that is easy to use.

 Install ceiling fans. | Cost: $200

 Installation cost varies based on existing electrical work.
 A single fan on high speed generally uses about 50 to 100 watts of power, resulting in about 800 kilowatts per year for a home with four ceiling fans—far less than a central air conditioning system.
-While fans are not able to actually cool the air, they can relieve you of feeling hot, and using them in lieu of A/C saves a large amount of energy.
-Just make sure to switch them off when you leave the room.
+While fans are not able to actually cool the air, they can relieve you of feeling hot, and using them in lieu of A/C will save you a large amount of energy.
+Just make sure to switch them off when you leave the room!

 Plant trees. | Cost: $30 to $50 per tree, varies by type of tree